publiccodenet/blog/_posts/2020-12-09-how-to-start-a-standard-compliant-repository.md

 Below we assume that you know which policy your public code implements even though you don't have any source code yet.
 We make that assumption based on our [definition of public code](https://about.publiccode.net/glossary/public-code-definition.html).
 If you don't know it yet, but still want to meet as much as possible of the standard, just ignore the bullet points that refer to policy below.

-Disclaimer: we are intentionally ignoring the requirement "The codebase SHOULD be in use by multiple parties." in the criteria [Create reusable and portable code](https://standard.publiccode.net/criteria/reusable-and-portable-codebases.html) since no one is using it from the start.
+Note: we are intentionally ignoring the requirement "The codebase SHOULD be in use by multiple parties." in the criteria [Create reusable and portable code](https://standard.publiccode.net/criteria/reusable-and-portable-codebases.html) since no one is using it from the start.

 ## Step 0: Create an organization

 The repository should not be hosted by a single individual.
-And if you want to comply with spirit of the Standard for Public Code, you should start with creating an organization for this specific codebase.
+If you want to comply with spirit of the Standard for Public Code, start by creating an organization for this specific codebase.
 That makes it more attractive for people outside your agency to join in and feel ownership of the codebase.
 Name the organization the same name as the codebase (org_name below).
-The name of the project or codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or branding (codebase_name below).
+The name of the project or codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or branding (codebase_name below) - this helps others find it.

 Make sure to write everything in English (additional translations are welcome but not needed at this point).